 253 East Barnet Road, EN4 8ST

-Bear & Wolf, Tufnell Park
+Bear & Wolf, Tufnell Park (PERMANENTLY CLOSED)

 It might not contain a fancy soft-play structure or pint-sized play town, but this NW5 cafe remains a solid shit-weather-day fallback thanks to its toy-packed playroom and kid-friendly menu.
 In business since 2014, Bear & Wolf is one of London’s longest-serving play cafes – its success likely attributable to its universal appeal (the minimalist decor, laid-back vibe and reliably excellent coffee mean you definitely don’t need to be a toddler – or in possession of one – to hang out here).